Interactions and Collaboration

 • Engage with students in a variety of places on campus

-• Attend social events that are likely to include/draw neurodivergent students
+• Attend social events that are likely to include/draw neurodiverse students

 • Keep business cards with you so you can easily supply contact information when you make these connections

-• Partner with other groups on campus that work with neurodivergent students, such as the Access or Disability Services Center, Counseling and Psychological Services, or first-year programs aimed at neurodivergent students.
+• Partner with other groups on campus that work with neurodiverse students, such as the Access or Disability Services Center, Counseling and Psychological Services, or first-year programs aimed at neurodiverse students.
 See if they can help you get in front of students to talk about the library, or invite students to contribute to listening sessions where you learn from them.

-• Keep neurodivergent students in the loop if you make changes intended to help them.
-They can help guide you if your intervention misses its mark
+• Keep neurodiverse students in the loop if you make changes intended to help them.
+They can inform you on the impact of the change.

 • For instance: one library moved its fidget toys from a check-out area in the front desk to unrestricted access in a more secluded area when students expressed discomfort at being seen checking them out (Boyer & El-Chidiac, 2023).